Back to Articles

 • Taxes and dues: recent receipts and any pending amounts.

-Most delays come from small gaps: a missing link document in the chain, a name mismatch in an older deed, or society records showing a different spelling than the deed.
+Most delays come from small gaps: a missing link in the chain, a name mismatch in an older deed, or society records showing a different spelling than the deed.

 Advertisement